verilog-to-routing/verilog-to-routing.github.io/index.md

 layout: default
 ---

 The Verilog to Routing (VTR) project provides open-source CAD tools for FPGA architecture and CAD research.
+This project, along with the benchmark suites, is released under the MIT license.
+This means that you are free to use, modify, and distribute the software and benchmark files, subject to the terms and conditions of the MIT license.

 <figure style="float:right">
     <img src='/img/vpr_placement.png' alt='VPR Placement' width="350px" />